TGAC/COPO-documentation/help/faq.rst

 .. _faq-sample-managers-samples-awaiting-another-review:

-How do I know if sample records are awaiting another review by another sample manager?
+How can I tell if sample records are still awaiting review by another sample manager?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. collapse::   Click to view answer